Ken Yeager: Early life and education

 Ken Yeager was born December 12, 1952.
-His parents were Ernest Eugene "Gene" Yeager (1924–2010) and Carolyn French Yeager (d.
-2003).
+His parents were Ernest Eugene "Gene" Yeager and Carolyn French Yeage.

 Yeager attended San José State University, where he earned a B.A. in political science.
 He went on to Stanford University, earning an M.A. in sociology, and a Ph.D. in education from the Stanford Graduate School of Education.
 In 2004, Yeager completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

 Career

 Early career

 Prior to his career in politics, he taught political science at San Jose State University for 12 years full time.

 In 1984, Yeager was a cofounder of the Bay Area Municipal Elections Committee, described as a "four-county lesbian, gay, bisexual, and transgender political action group."
 He came out publicly in a 1984 San Jose Mercury News opinion piece in response to the anti-gay rhetoric of a local state senator.
 In 1992 he became the first openly gay elected official in Santa Clara County, when he was named as trustee of the San Jose-Evergreen Community College District.
 From 1992 until 2000, he served two terms in the role.

-He was a candidate for the 23rd district seat in the California State Assembly in 1996, coming in second in the Democratic primary to then-Contra Costa County Supervisor (later Congressman) Mike Honda.
+He was a candidate for the 23rd district seat in the California State Assembly in 1996, coming in second in the Democratic primary to then-Santa Clara County Supervisor (later Congressman) Mike Honda.

 Yeager served on San Jose City Council from his election in November 2000 until March 2004, when he was re-elected for a second term that lasted until 2006.

 In 2001, he flew the rainbow flag for the first time above San Jose City Hall.
 Yeager amended San Jose's harassment policy in 2003 to include gender identity.
 In 2004, he was named chair of the San Jose City Council's Blue Ribbon Task Force on Ethics.